jnalanko/DKS/README.md

 ## Quick start

 **Indexing**.
 This repository contains a small example dataset to demonstrate the usage of the tool.
 In the subdirectory `example`, there are files `A.fasta`, `B.fasta` and `C.fasta`.
-The input for indexing is a file with one filename for each line, like here:
+The input for indexing is a file with one filename for each line, like so:

 ```
-/example/A.fasta
+./example/A.fasta
-/example/B.fasta
+./example/B.fasta
-/example/C.fasta
+./example/C.fasta
 ```

 This file is at `example/file_of_files.txt`.
 The files are assigned to colors 0,1,2 in the same order as they appear in the list.
 All k-mers in a file are colored with the color of the file.
 If the same k-mer appears in multiple files, it will be given a special color indicating that it has multiple colors, but the index does not store which colors those are.